-No cleanup needed Grocery stores are far from being an exciting business model -- but sometimes the more boring and necessary a business, the more consistent the cash flow and dividend growth will be!
+Grocery stores are far from being an exciting business model — but sometimes the more boring and necessary a business, the more consistent the cash flow and dividend growth will be!
 Thus is the case with Safeway, which reported stunningly positive fourth-quarter results yesterday that sent the stock through the roof.

 For the quarter, Safeway noted a 13% increase in net income as same-store sales (excluding fuel) rose 0.8% and its razor-thin operating margin jumped 39 basis points.
 The way I see it, there are four major reasons that Safeway is now excelling.